10 Industrials Stocks Whale Activity In Today's Session - Benzinga

 These bullet-by-bullet explanations have been constructed using the accompanying table.

-• Regarding SPCE SPCE, we observe a put option trade with neutral sentiment.
-It expires in 658 day(s) on January 19, 2024.
-Parties traded 4000 contract(s) at a $8.00 strike.
-The total cost received by the writing party (or parties) was $1.1 million, with a price of $288.0 per contract.
-There were 4906 open contracts at this strike prior to today, and today 4000 contract(s) were bought and sold.
+• Regarding UBER UBER, we observe a call option sweep with bullish sentiment.
+It expires in 8 day(s) on April 14, 2022.
+Parties traded 1217 contract(s) at a $33.50 strike.
+This particular call needed to be split into 50 different trades to become filled.
+The total cost received by the writing party (or parties) was $121.7K, with a price of $100.0 per contract.
+There were 482 open contracts at this strike prior to today, and today 885 contract(s) were bought and sold.

-• For PLUG PLUG, we notice a call option trade that happens to be neutral, expiring in 13 day(s) on April 14, 2022.
-This event was a transfer of 100 contract(s) at a $25.00 strike.
-The total cost received by the writing party (or parties) was $34.0K, with a price of $340.0 per contract.
-There were 4517 open contracts at this strike prior to today, and today 1323 contract(s) were bought and sold.
+• Regarding GMS GMS, we observe a put option trade with bullish sentiment.
+It expires in 100 day(s) on July 15, 2022.
+Parties traded 146 contract(s) at a $40.00 strike.
+The total cost received by the writing party (or parties) was $29.2K, with a price of $200.0 per contract.
+There were 11 open contracts at this strike prior to today, and today 519 contract(s) were bought and sold.

-• For UNP UNP, we notice a put option trade that happens to be bullish, expiring in 49 day(s) on May 20, 2022.
-This event was a transfer of 100 contract(s) at a $255.00 strike.
-The total cost received by the writing party (or parties) was $84.8K, with a price of $848.0 per contract.
-There were 539 open contracts at this strike prior to today, and today 976 contract(s) were bought and sold.
+• For MMM MMM, we notice a call option trade that happens to be bearish, expiring in 44 day(s) on May 20, 2022.
+This event was a transfer of 400 contract(s) at a $160.00 strike.
+The total cost received by the writing party (or parties) was $58.0K, with a price of $145.0 per contract.
+There were 989 open contracts at this strike prior to today, and today 437 contract(s) were bought and sold.

-• Regarding CMI CMI, we observe a put option sweep with bullish sentiment.
-It expires in 77 day(s) on June 17, 2022.
-Parties traded 750 contract(s) at a $210.00 strike.
-This particular put needed to be split into 38 different trades to become filled.
-The total cost received by the writing party (or parties) was $1.2 million, with a price of $1710.0 per contract.
-There were 1072 open contracts at this strike prior to today, and today 750 contract(s) were bought and sold.
+• For DAC DAC, we notice a put option trade that happens to be bearish, expiring in 8 day(s) on April 14, 2022.
+This event was a transfer of 40 contract(s) at a $95.00 strike.
+The total cost received by the writing party (or parties) was $27.0K, with a price of $675.0 per contract.
+There were 3462 open contracts at this strike prior to today, and today 310 contract(s) were bought and sold.

-• For MVST MVST, we notice a call option trade that happens to be bullish, expiring in 658 day(s) on January 19, 2024.
-This event was a transfer of 180 contract(s) at a $5.00 strike.
-The total cost received by the writing party (or parties) was $36.8K, with a price of $205.0 per contract.
-There were 598 open contracts at this strike prior to today, and today 212 contract(s) were bought and sold.
+• Regarding BLDR BLDR, we observe a call option sweep with bullish sentiment.
+It expires in 44 day(s) on May 20, 2022.
+Parties traded 110 contract(s) at a $65.00 strike.
+This particular call needed to be split into 6 different trades to become filled.
+The total cost received by the writing party (or parties) was $26.9K, with a price of $245.0 per contract.
+There were 578 open contracts at this strike prior to today, and today 198 contract(s) were bought and sold.

-• For LUV LUV, we notice a call option trade that happens to be bullish, expiring in 658 day(s) on January 19, 2024.
-This event was a transfer of 50 contract(s) at a $50.00 strike.
-The total cost received by the writing party (or parties) was $38.1K, with a price of $763.0 per contract.
-There were 1307 open contracts at this strike prior to today, and today 101 contract(s) were bought and sold.
+• For GNRC GNRC, we notice a put option trade that happens to be neutral, expiring in 135 day(s) on August 19, 2022.
+This event was a transfer of 31 contract(s) at a $300.00 strike.
+The total cost received by the writing party (or parties) was $107.5K, with a price of $3470.0 per contract.
+There were 216 open contracts at this strike prior to today, and today 110 contract(s) were bought and sold.

-• For BA BA, we notice a call option trade that happens to be bearish, expiring in 658 day(s) on January 19, 2024.
-This event was a transfer of 9 contract(s) at a $100.00 strike.
-The total cost received by the writing party (or parties) was $89.1K, with a price of $9910.0 per contract.
-There were 327 open contracts at this strike prior to today, and today 13 contract(s) were bought and sold.
+• For GE GE, we notice a call option trade that happens to be neutral, expiring in 653 day(s) on January 19, 2024.
+This event was a transfer of 20 contract(s) at a $100.00 strike.
+The total cost received by the writing party (or parties) was $25.5K, with a price of $1275.0 per contract.
+There were 696 open contracts at this strike prior to today, and today 74 contract(s) were bought and sold.

-• For FDX FDX, we notice a call option trade that happens to be bullish, expiring in 658 day(s) on January 19, 2024.
-This event was a transfer of 10 contract(s) at a $200.00 strike.
-The total cost received by the writing party (or parties) was $50.3K, with a price of $5030.0 per contract.
-There were 207 open contracts at this strike prior to today, and today 10 contract(s) were bought and sold.
+• For BA BA, we notice a call option trade that happens to be neutral, expiring in 653 day(s) on January 19, 2024.
+This event was a transfer of 10 contract(s) at a $170.00 strike.
+The total cost received by the writing party (or parties) was $44.3K, with a price of $4435.0 per contract.
+There were 527 open contracts at this strike prior to today, and today 18 contract(s) were bought and sold.

 Options Alert Terminology